evanch98/Calculator/README.md

 # Calculator
 A Calculator GUI using tkinter.
-A simple calculatot.
+A simple, fully functional Calculator GUI.
 This is my own codes, and there is still a room for improvements.